Joseph Polchinski: Polchinski's paradox

-In an unpublished communication to Kip Thorne circa 1990, commenting on the Novikov self-consistency principle (in relation to sending objects or people through a traversable wormhole into the past, and the time paradoxes that could result), Polchinski raised a potentially paradoxical situation involving a billiard ball sent through a wormhole which sends it back in time.
-In this scenario, the ball is fired into a wormhole at an angle such that, if it continues along that path, it will exit the wormhole in the past at just the right angle to collide with its earlier self, thereby knocking it off course and preventing it from entering the wormhole in the first place.
+In an unpublished communication to Kip Thorne circa 1990, commenting on the Novikov self-consistency principle (in relation to sending objects or people through a traversable wormhole into the past, and the time paradoxes that could result), Polchinski raised a potentially paradoxical situation involving a billiard ball which passes through a wormhole which sends it back in time.
+In this scenario, the ball is fired into a wormhole at an angle such that it exits the wormhole in the past at just the right angle to collide with its earlier self, thereby knocking it off course and preventing it from entering the wormhole in the first place.
 Thorne dubbed this problem "Polchinski's paradox" in 1994.

-Later students of the whimsical problem came up with solutions which managed to avoid any inconsistencies, by having the ball emerge from the future at a different angle than the one used to generate the paradox, and deliver its younger self a glancing blow instead of knocking it completely away from the wormhole, a blow which changes its trajectory in just the right way so that it will travel back in time with the angle required to deliver its younger self this glancing blow.
+Later students of the whimsical problem developed solutions which avoid inconsistencies by having the ball emerge from the future at a different angle than the one used to generate the paradox and deliver its past self a glancing blow instead of knocking it completely away from the wormhole, which changes its trajectory in just the right way so that it travels back in time with the angle required to deliver this glancing blow to its past self.

-(It is also possible that the ball that exits the wormhole knocks its past self off course from the worm hole completely.
-Even with the original ball being knocked off course the future ball would still be there and could bounce off the original ball and enter the wormhole again closing the paradox.
+(It is also possible that the ball that exits the wormhole knocks its past self off course from the wormhole completely.
+Even with the original ball being knocked off course the future ball could bounce off the original ball and enter the wormhole again, closing the paradox.
 The ball that entered the wormhole will always enter the wormhole creating an infinite loop.)

 2012 paper on black holes

-In July 2012, Polchinski, with two of his students, James Sully and Ahmed Almheiri, and fellow string theorist Donald Marolf at the University of California, Santa Barbara (UCSB), published a paper whose calculations about black hole radiation suggested that either general relativity's equivalence principle is wrong, or else a key tenet of quantum mechanics is incorrect.
+In July 2012, Polchinski and two of his students, James Sully and Ahmed Almheiri, along with Donald Marolf, published a paper whose calculations about black hole radiation suggested that either general relativity's equivalence principle is wrong, or else a key tenet of quantum mechanics is incorrect.